-Another component of the National Civil Space constellations project are Infrastructure of maritime observation satellites.
+Another component of the National Civil Space Infrastructure project is constellations of maritime observation satellites.
 These satellites, which measure sea temperature, wave height, and other data, are administered by the National Satellite Ocean Application Service Center.
-The group of satellites includes a series designated HY for Haiyang (lit: ocean), and one co-developed with France, the China-France Ocean Satellite (CFOSAT).287 The satellites will also play a role in fisheries management and ship tracking.288
+The group of satellites includes a series designated HY for

+Haiyang (lit: ocean), and one co-developed with France, the China-France Ocean Satellite (CFOSAT).278 The satellites will also play a role in fisheries management and ship tracking.279

-The center is responsible for the planning and development of China's maritime remote sensing satellite programs as well as the construction and operation of ground stations to control and downlink data from the satellites.
+The Center is responsible for the planning and development of China's maritime remote sensing satellite programs as well as the construction and operation of ground stations to control and downlink data from the satellites.

-The National Satellite Ocean Application Service has four main ground stations: Beijing, Hangzhou, Sanya, and Mudanjiang.289
+The National Satellite Ocean Application Service has four main ground stations: Beijing, Hangzhou, Sanya, and Mudanjiang.280